bencwallace/bencwallace.github.io/_posts/2020-01-15-implementing-typeclasses-in-scala-I.markdown

 different from an interface?* As you'll see, type classes are different in how we use them.
 Rather than extending them, we'll implement them *implicitly*.

-## Instantiating typeclass members
+## Instantiating type class members

 Suppose we wanted to make `Int` a member of `Show`.
-Since `Int` is *already defined*, we can't simply throw in `extends Show` or `with Show` to the declaration of `Int`.
-Part of the power of of implicits and typeclasses is that we can nevertheless make `Int` an instance of `Show`.
-All we need is an implicit conversion from `Int` to `Show[Int]`.
-We start with the following.
+Since `Int` is *already defined* elsewhere, we can't change it.
+However, we can define a *separate* object that realizes the instance of `Show` we would like.

 {% highlight scala %}
-// Show.scala

-object Show {
-  implicit val int2show: Show[Int] = x => s"$x"
+val int2show: Show[Int] = x => s"$x"
-}
 {% endhighlight %}

 Here we've used a bit of syntactic sugar.
-Since `Show` contains only one abstract method, we can define an anonymous class implementing just by specifying how that method is implemented.
-Moreover, this method can be specified as an anonymous function (because it's name, `show`, is already specified).
+Since `Show` contains only one abstract method, we can define an anonymous class implementing it just by specifying how that method is implemented.
+Moreover, this method can be given as an anonymous function (because it's name, `show`, is already determined).
 That's why the right-hand side looks like an anonymous function (with the same signature as `show` when `A = Int`).
 We've also used Scala's [string interpolation](https://docs.scala-lang.org/overviews/core/string-interpolation.html).

-Note that we've placed our implicit conversion inside the `Show` trait's companion object.
-Think of it this way: we, the implementers of the `Show` typeclass, are specifying a "default" instance for a common type.
-A client would still have to import this implementation in order to use.
-The necessity of such an import might seem like extra boilerplate, but in fact it allows a client to choose *not* to import our instance and instead define their own.
-This is an example of how, unlike in Haskell, a typeclass can have multiple instances that coexist.

-**Ad hoc polymorphism**

-Our definition isn't complete yet.
-Right now, in order to show an integer, we have to do the following.
-Let's take the perspective of a client of `Show` and make a new file.

-{% highlight scala %}
-import Show._

-object Main {
-  def main(args: Array[String]): Unit = {
-  println(showInt.show(10))
-}
-{% endhighlight %}

-Now suppose we wanted to show some other type, like a string.
-Suppose `Show` implemented an implicit conversion `showString: Show[String]`.
-Now we'd have to call `showString.show("hello")`.
-This is unfortunate because we have to call a different function for each type we want to show.
-We can't necessarily make a generic `showAny` method because not all types are necessarily showable (e.g. function types).
+This is all well and good, but how does it help us?
+Let's remind ourselves of what we're trying to accomplish.
+We'd like to be able to pass an `Int` to `Show.show`.
+The latter is abstract, but we'd like it to be *implicitly defined* by `int2show.show`.
+We could call the latter directly, but this isn't really satisfactory.
+For example, suppose `Show` implemented an implicit conversion `string2show: Show[String]`.
+Now we'd have to call `string2show.show("hello")`.
+We'd like to be able to unify the `show` methods of `int2show`, `string2show`, and so on into *a single function*.

+### Ad hoc polymorphism

+What we want is a *polymorphic* function `show[A]` that works for any `A` *for which an instance of `Show[A]` exists*.
+This is *not* parametric polymorphism, because the type `A` is constrained.
+We need some way to express this constraint.
 This is where the notion of an implicit parameter comes in.

-***Implicit conversion III.*** Add an `implicit` parameter to the type signature of a function that may require an implicit conversion.
+***Implicit conversion II.*** Add an `implicit` parameter to the type signature of a function that may require an implicit conversion.

+Let's define our `show` function and then explain how it works.

 {% highlight scala %}
 // Show.scala
+// ...

 object Show {
-  // ...

   def show[A](a: A)(implicit showInstance: Show[A]): String =
     showInstance.show(a)
 }